CenterBLC/N1904/docs/features/framespec.md

 ## Feature description

-The `framespec` feature provides references to the [id](id.md#start) of the subject, object, or indirect object.
+The `framespec` feature provides the [id](id.md#start) of the referent of the subject, object, or indirect object.
 This feature is populated primarily for verbs (24690 out of 24767 occurrences), with a few references for other word types.
 Its functional equivalent edge feature is [frame](frame.md#start).

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.